 The Card system starts in the Fort Hope lobby area with deck building.
 You can access the deck builder through the same two NPCs mentioned above.
 You start with a preset deck and can build new ones with the cards you unlock via Supply Lines.

 Each deck contains a maximum of 15 cards.
 No duplicates are allowed either, so you can’t stack a card like Cross Trainers to become incredibly fast.
 Some cards have independently powerful bonuses, like Breakout, which allows you to break free from grabs on a cooldown.
 Others work synergistically.
-For example, you can combine Energy Bar, which increases stamina regeneration, with Run and Gun, which lets you shoot while sprinting, to enable a more, well, run and gun playstyle.
-Play around with different combinations to find a deck that fits you.
+For example, you can combine Energy Bar, which increases stamina regeneration, with Run and Gun, which lets you shoot while sprinting, to enable a more, well, run and gun playstyle (which is very important for our Evangelo build).
+Play around with different combinations to find a deck that fits you by improving your best weapons and stats.

 For more useful bits of advice, check out our Back 4 Blood tips and tricks guide!